materialsproject/pymatgen/docs/index.rst

 v2.9.3
 ------
-1. Bug fix release for printing TranformedStructures from Substitutor (Will Richards).
+1. Bug fix release for printing TransformedStructures from Substitutor (Will Richards).
 2. Misc improvements in BVAnalyzer, coord_utils and defects (Will Richards, David Waroquiers and Bharat Medasani).